Skip to site content

 Tribal Self-Governance Advisory Committee (TSGAC)

 The TSGAC Exit Disclaimer: You Are Leaving www.ihs.gov provides a forum for Tribal and Federal officials to discuss issues related to Tribal administration of Federal programs and services, exchange ideas, and develop solutions intended to improve Self-Governance and enhance the Tribal-Federal partnership.
-The TSGAC advises the IHS Director and the Director of the Office of Tribal Self-Governance on issues and concerns pertaining to Tribal Self-Governance and the implementation of the Self-Governance within the IHS.
+The TSGAC advises the IHS Director on activities and issues related to the Indian Self-Determination and Education Assistance Act and the implementation of the Tribal Self-Governance Program at the IHS.
 The TSGAC represents Self-Governance Tribes by acting on their behalf to clarify issues that affect all compacting tribes specific to issues affecting the delivery of health care of American Indian and Alaska Natives.

 Alaska: